Skip to main content

 Open Enrollment

 For most of the benefits described in this section, employees have the opportunity to elect coverage during the new hire process (within the first 30 days) and then during the college’s open enrollment period.
-This open enrollment period is generally during a two- to three-week period each year in November.
-Once elections are made, changes are not permitted except during “qualifying events” as defined by ERISA regulations.
+This open enrollment period is generally during a two- week period each year in November.
+Once elections are made, changes are not permitted except during "qualifying events" as defined by ERISA regulations.
 Employees with a qualifying event should contact the Office of Human Resources regarding changes in benefits.
 They will be required to provide documentation of the eligibility for such a change.

 Health Insurance

-Employees who work on a .75 FTE or 30 hours per week basis are eligible to participate in the college’s health care plan.
+Employees who work on a 0.75 FTE or 30 hours per week basis are eligible to participate in the college’s health care plan.
 This hours requirement applies to those working an academic year schedule as well as a 12-month schedule.
 For faculty members, those teaching 18 credits or more are considered eligible for health insurance.

 Employees wishing coverage can elect to participate in the traditional plan or a high deductible health plan.
 The college pays a large part of the premium for this benefit with employee contributions covering the remaining portion.
 Additional coverage is available for spouses and dependents at an additional charge.
 Because of the changing nature of health care coverage and costs, up-to-date and detailed information is available from the Office of Human Resources, as well as a summary plan description.